City Coast Countryside

 JENNY BROWN’S POINT

-The skilfully constructed tall chimney of limestone which stands on the shoreline at Jenny Brown’s point is all that remains of a copper smelting works established at the end of the 18th century.
+The skilfully constructed tall chimney of limestone which stands on the shoreline at Jenny Brown’s Point is all that remains of a copper smelting works established at the end of the 18th century.
 One of Lancashire’s most beautiful coastal areas and the perfect spot to enjoy the amazing vistas in this AONB.

 Elizabeth Gaskell wrote some of her novels from a tower overlooking the sea.